nostra13/Android-Universal-Image-Loader/README.md

 // Create configuration for ImageLoader ImageLoaderConfiguration config = new ImageLoaderConfiguration.Builder(getApplicationContext())
 			.maxImageWidthForMemoryCache(800)
-			.maxImageHeightForMemoryCache(480)
+			.maxImageHeightForMemoryCache(800)
 			.httpConnectTimeout(5000)
 			.httpReadTimeout(30000)
 			.threadPoolSize(5)
 			.threadPriority(Thread.MIN_PRIORITY + 2)
 			.denyCacheImageMultipleSizesInMemory()
-			.memoryCache(new UsingFreqLimitedCache(2000000)) // You can pass your own memory cache implementation .discCache(new DefaultDiscCache(cacheDir)) // You can pass your own disc cache implementation .defaultDisplayImageOptions(DisplayImageOptions.createSimple())
+			.memoryCache(new UsingFreqLimitedCache(2000000)) // You can pass your own memory cache implementation .discCache(new UnlimitedDiscCache(cacheDir)) // You can pass your own disc cache implementation .defaultDisplayImageOptions(DisplayImageOptions.createSimple())
 			.build();
 // Initialize ImageLoader with created configuration.
 Do it once.